 - A speech impediment

-- Your child’s jaw shifts when he or she opens or closes the mouth
+- The jaw shifts when the child opens or closes the mouth

-- Your child is older than five years and still sucks a thumb
+- The child is older than five years and still sucks a thumb

 What are the benefits of seeking orthodontic treatment early?

 Jaw bones do not harden until children reach their late teens.
 Because children’s bones are still pliable, corrective procedures such as braces are easier and often faster than they would be for adults.

 Early treatment at our Langley office can enable your child to avoid lengthy procedures, extraction, and surgery in adulthood.
 Talk with Dr. Cronin today to see if your child should receive early orthodontic treatment.